Skip to content

 • Leftovers from flower pots and balcony boxes

-• Liquid leftovers (soups, sauces, milk), edible oils and fats, bones
+• Liquid leftovers (soups, sauces, milk), edible oils and fats

 • Cigarette butts, ash, rubber, cork, textiles, leather, medicines, cosmetics